NicolasHug/Surprise/doc/source/FAQ.rst

 a recommendation model.
 We first split our dataset into train and test folds.
 Using cross validation and on each iteration we train on our trainset and get the predictions from the testset.
-Finally we compute Precision@k and Recall@k for the predictions.
+Finally we compute Precision@k and Recall@k for each user in predictions.

 .. literalinclude:: ../../examples/precision_recall_at_k.py